arindameconomics/MA-Economics-BehavioralEconomics/Arindam-Chatterjee-Behavioral-Economics-Paper-On-Nudge.md

 The study presents participants with two options: a $100 cash rebate or a free $150 Apple gift card with the purchase of an iPhone.
 The two distinct images, one of a cash sign and the other of an arrangement of Apple products appear with the question at random.
-The participant is asked for their preference on a 1-7 scale: 1 – high preference for the gift card, 7 – high preference for cash.
+The participants are asked for their preferences on a 1-7 scale: 1 – high preference for the gift card, 7 – high preference for cash.

 [Click here to view the